Optical Hall conductivity of systems with gapped spectral nodes: Introduction

-Monolayer graphene (MLG) is a monoatomic sheet of carbon atoms arranged in a honeycomb lattice with unique transport properties.
-This is a consequence of the two--dimensional nature of the material and due to the band structure which consists of two separate bands touching one another at isolated nodal points.
-In the vicinity of the nodal points quasiparticles exhibit a linear spectrum.
+Transport properties of systems with two bands and spectral nodes are of great interest, as recent studies of graphene have indicated.
+A prototype of this material class is monolayer graphene (MLG) which is a monoatomic sheet of carbon atoms arranged in a honeycomb lattice with unique transport properties.
+This is a consequence of the two--dimensional nature of the material and due to the band structure which consists of two separate bands touching one another at isolated nodes.
+In the vicinity of these nodes quasiparticles exhibit a linear spectrum.
 The main difference between MLG and bilayer graphene (BLG) is that the low--energy excitations of the latter have a quadratic spectrum~\cite{novoselov-blg,ohta}.
-For the longitudinal conductivity this difference causes a factor of 2 for the DC conductivity~\cite{cserti07} and also for the optical conductivity~\cite{ziegler-sinner}.
-This leads to the question how a change of the low--energy spectrum affects the quantum Hall properties of few layer graphene.
+For the longitudinal conductivity this difference causes a factor of 2 for the DC conductivity~\cite{cserti07,nicol} and also for the optical conductivity~\cite{abergel}.
+Additionally, we found a logarithmic singularity in the optical Hall conductivity for MLG in an earlier work~\cite{hill11}.
+This leads to the question how a change of the low--energy spectrum around the nodes affects the quantum Hall properties and the singularity, e.g., for a few layers of graphene.
+For this purpose we generalize our model and assume that the spectrum in a small vicinity of the node is a power law with integer $n$ ($n\ge 1$).
+We will call this spectral structure a node of order $n$.

 An intriguing phenomenon in graphene is the quantum Hall effect (QHE) which was already observed in the first experiments on graphene~\cite{novoselov-mlg}.
 It exhibits a rather unexpected anomalous behavior.
-In contrast to the QHE in a two--dimensional electron gas of a semiconductor, the Hall plateaux appear antisymmetrically around zero carrier density~\cite{novoselov-blg}.
-Additionally, the magnitude of the Hall conductivity of the first plateau is for BLG twice the corresponding value of MLG~\cite{novoselov-blg}.
-This doubling of the Hall conductivity is similar to the above mentioned effect found for the longitudinal conductivity.
-An open question is whether or not the doubling appears also for the optical Hall conductivity.
-This shall be studied in the rest of this paper using the Kubo formalism.
+In contrast to the QHE in a two--dimensional electron gas of a semiconductor, the Hall plateaux appear antisymmetrically around zero carrier density~\cite{novoselov-blg}. {The existence of these plateaux is commonly explained by a nonzero Berry phase~\cite{novoselov-blg,novoselov-mlg,zhang-mlg,nagaosa10}.} Additionally, the magnitude of the Hall conductivity of the first plateau is for BLG twice the corresponding value of MLG~\cite{novoselov-blg}. {Similar effects appear in the case of rhombohedral (ABC) stacked trilayer graphene where the first plateau is found to be three times higher than in MLG~\cite{Zhang-tlg}.} It is widely accepted that the QHE occurs in semimetals as a consequence of a gap opening and broken time reversal symmetry.
+Usually, this is achieved by applying a magnetic field perpendicular to the 2D plane, whereas the gap opening alone can be obtained by hydrogenation of MLG~\cite{elias09} or by a double gate in the case of BLG~\cite{ohta}. {The optical Hall conductivity was calculated for graphene in a homogeneous magnetic field~\cite{morimoto,gusynin2006,gusynin}. }